cloudacademypilot/azure-ai-ml-document-processing-lab/steps/01_using_form_recognizer_studio_for_document_processing/documentation.md

 ## Exercise 1: Create a Form Recognizer resource

-1. Go to the [Azure](https://portal.azure.com) portal and in the top search bar, search for _Applied AI services_.
+1. Go to the [Azure](https://portal.azure.com) portal and in the homepage, search for _Applied AI services_ in the top search bar.
 Click _Create_ on the Form Recognizer card.

     ![01-Applied AI services Overview page](assets/01.png)